 About / EPK

-Davis West is a Japanese-American violinist, pianist, composer, and songwriter rooted in jazz, classical, and fiddle styles.
+Davis West is a Japanese-American violinist and songwriter rooted in jazz, classical, and bluegrass fiddle styles.

-Now based in Berlin, Germany, Davis recorded his electronic EP Krass Alter and has played solo sets from his pedalboard through Sofar Sounds, on BBC Radio 3 with London based bluegrass quartet Ben Somers String Band, and in collaborations with local projects like Stegreif and Shaul Bustan Trio.
+Now based in Berlin, Germany, Davis has played solo sets from his pedalboard through Sofar Sounds, on BBC Radio 3 with London based bluegrass quartet Ben Somers String Band, and in collaborations with local projects like Stegreif and the Francisco Batista Quartet.
 He has recorded for Kurt Rosenwinkel and Roland Kaiser, and regularly plays with Berlin bands The Hidden Keys and Composers' Orchestra Berlin.

 Aside from performing and recording, Davis is an accomplished composer, arranger, and producer.
 He recently released Bedroom Bluegrass, a twelve track album representing his humble and constantly-changing take on post-modern bluegrass and bedroom-produced pop music.